daytonaio/content/articles/20240820_gpu_utilization.md

 ### Download the GPT-2 Model

-To download the GPT-2 model and tokenizer, use the following script:
+To download the GPT-2 model and tokenizer, create the following script:

 ```python
 # download.py